JuliaDiff/BlueStyle/README.md

     # code
 end

-# No: The kwargs are more than 92 characters
+# No: The kwargs are more than 92 characters.
 function foobar(
     df::DataFrame, id::Symbol, variable::Symbol, value::AbstractString;
     prefix="I'm a long default setting that probably shouldn't exist", msg="I'm another long default settings that probably shouldn't exist",